Phil Taylor (darts player): 2012

 Taylor finished second in Group A of the Grand Slam of Darts to face Michael van Gerwen in the last 16.
 It was a match that was billed as a clash between the two best players in the world.
 Taylor averaged 105 but failed to hit a single maximum as van Gerwen hit seven and averaged 108 in a 10–5 win.

-Taylor lost in consecutive Players Championship finals over the last weekend of November to both Chisnall and Van Gerwen despite averaging 110 in the latter.
+Taylor lost in consecutive Players Championship finals over the last weekend of November to both Chisnall and Van Gerwen, averaging 110 in the latter.
 He finished sixth on the ProTour Order of Merit to qualify for the Finals where he won his third title.
 Taylor defeated Mark Webster and Adrian Lewis in the first two rounds, but was then 9–5 down in the quarter-finals to Andy Hamilton in a best of 19 legs match.
 However, Taylor allowed Hamilton only one chance to win the match when on a 60 finish.
 Hamilton missed the board with his first dart and failed to hit double 20 with his third as Taylor won the five consecutive legs he required to win 10–9.
 He outplayed Simon Whitlock in the semi-finals in an 11–2 victory and, with the scores at 5–5 in the final against Kim Huybrechts, Taylor produced a devastating run of form to win eight of the following nine legs to secure the title.